Give us a missed call on

 What is a tender rejection?

-The meaning of a tender rejection can refer to a tender application losing the bid or being disqualified for non-compliance.
-In both the cases, it is a rejection, depending on the level or stage of rejection.
+The meaning of a tender rejection can refer to a tender application losing the bid or being disqualified for non-compliance or not submitting the requested documents.
+Depending on the level or stage, these are all tender rejection reasons.
 It is recommended that bidders take feedback on tender failure and work on their errors to write more compelling bids the next time.

 Listed below are some of the reasons for rejection of tenders in India.